Photo: Graeme Rodgers

-Urban centers throughout the world are increasingly home to refugees, IDPs and asylum seekers.
-As forcibly displaced persons enter the city, they take a courageous step towards reorienting their lives, recalibrating their family and community relationships and redefining their futures.
+Urban centers throughout the world are increasingly home to refugees, internally displaced persons and asylum seekers.
+As forcibly displaced persons enter a city, they take a courageous step towards reorienting their lives, recalibrating their family and community relationships and redefining their futures.

 Often, the ability of urban refugees to access protection, shelter, livelihoods, health care and education depends on broader networks and relationships, including with local citizens in the city of asylum.

 This report from December 2016 explores voluntary returns and urbanization within town and small city contexts, drawing on findings from household surveys and interviews with returnees in Côte d’Ivoire and Rwanda.
 In considering these two case studies alongside a review of policies related to urban refugees and voluntary repatriation, CWS identifies trends and lessons that could be applied more broadly in anticipation of an increased urban character of return and reintegration.
 Research was conducted with support from the U.S. State Department’s Bureau for Population, Refugees and Migration (PRM), and in partnership with Kigali Independent University (ULK) in Rwanda.
 Read here the full report, executive summary, rapport sommaire en français, and recommended indicators for use in monitoring urban returns and reintegration.